rgleave/proj2/EnergyForecastingWorkshop.md

   Important Notes:
   - for the stack name, use the same name that you chose for the folder in Step 1.
-  - for the <b>S3Bucket</b> parameter, enter the name of the folder you created in Module One.
+  - for the <b>S3Bucket</b> parameter, enter the name of the folder you created in Step 1 of Module One.
   - for the Dataset Group name, also enter the name of the folder you created in Module One.